Linear Programming Problem Solved By a Special Substitution Method: Introduction

-We claim here that the time complexity for the \textsf{prmp} is about $\mathcal{O}(mn^{2})$ (for finding a variable for substitution repeated $n$ times) plus $\mathcal{O}(mn^{3})$ (applying procedure of \S~\ref{subsecNewcost+Newconepmrp} $n$ times) plus $\mathcal{O}(n)$ (solving a triangular system of $n$ equations by backward substitution).
-In the concluding section~\ref{secConcl} the time complexity is a little bit more detailed.
+Even if the concluding section~\ref{secConcl} studies the time complexity of the method with more details we already claim in this subsection that the time complexity for the \textsf{prmp} is about $\mathcal{O}(mn^{2})$ (for finding a variable for substitution repeated $n$ times) plus $\mathcal{O}(mn^{3})$ (applying procedure of \S~\ref{subsecNewcost+Newconepmrp} $n$ times) plus $\mathcal{O}(n)$ (solving a triangular system of $n$ equations by backward substitution).

 Finally, two numerical examples (positive and negative maximum) are given in section~\ref{exemplePedagogiques}.